DavesCodeMusings/raspberry-cobbler/docs/phase1.md

 All the microSD card preparation is performed on the Ubuntu development VM.

-> Warning: This will destroy all data on the microSD card.
+> Warning: Following these steps will destroy all data on the microSD card.
 For best results use a new, name-brand microSD.

 ## Connecting the microSD to the virtual machine
 Review the instructions in the previous section for attaching the microSD to the virtual machine and verifying it's avaialble for use by Ubuntu.